Lumbar Discectomy: A Comprehensive Guide

 - Activity: Walking is encouraged within hours, but bending, twisting, or lifting (>5-10 lbs) is avoided for 2-6 weeks.

-- Follow-Up: Stitches are removed (if non-dissolvable) in 7-14 days; physical therapy may start at 2-4 weeks to strengthen the back.
+- Follow-Up: Doctors remove stitches (if non-dissolvable) in 7-14 days; physical therapy may start at 2-4 weeks to strengthen the back.

 Though generally safe (success rate >90%), lumbar discectomy carries potential risks: